DevExpress/devextreme-documentation/concepts/05 UI Components/Splitter/00 Getting Started with Splitter/05 Build a Layout.md

 In this tutorial, the Splitter takes up only a part of the page.
 To achieve this goal, set the component's [width](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/#width) and [height](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/#height) properties to 500px and 400px respectively.

-[note] If you want to split the entire page, place a Splitter in the `<body>` tag.
-Set the width and height options to 100% for both the Splitter and the `<html>` tag.
+[note] If you want to split the entire page, place a Splitter in the `<body>` tag and set the width and height options to 100% for both the Splitter and the `<html>` tag.

 A Splitter can [arrange its items](/Documentation/ApiReference/UI_Components/dxSplitter/Configuration/#orientation) either horizontally (default) or vertically.